takokvip/MyTeleGramBot/README.md

-# MyTeleGramBot - TAK OKVIP
-# Telegram Bot - U-rep-to-rep
+# Telegram Bot - CODE BY TAK OKVIP

 ## How to Install